Bolgrum/YahtzeeGame/README.md

       }
 }
 ```
-this code will set the root pythonpath path as your root folder for the project.
-This will allow you use the other modules within the project, for example.
+This code will tell the python interpreter to also look at pythonpath(project_root) for additional modules.
+This will allow you use the other modules within the project.
+For example, the following code becomes possible.
-if you are in ../tests the following code is possible with the above setup.
 ```
 #..\tests\test_path.py